kopihao/Photo-Stitcher/README.md

 **Verify it yourself:** Open DevTools → Network tab → upload photos → watch zero requests leave your device.

+> *Note: A single optional request to `api.country.is` detects your region for language ordering.
+No personal data is sent.
+This request is skipped when offline and fails gracefully.*

 Perfect for handling sensitive documents, medical records, legal files, or any photos you don't want in someone else's cloud.

 ---